bestin-07/.onedriveignore/README.md

 # .onedriveignore

 This Vibe-Coded repository provides tools to help you control which files and folders are synced with OneDrive, using a `.onedriveignore` file and a PowerShell script for selective syncing.
-Useful to keep projects in antivirus exclusion floders but still need an automatic backup for your work related "stuff".
+Useful to keep projects in antivirus exclusion folders but still need an automatic backup for your work related "stuff".

 ## How to Set Up OneDrive Sync with Ignore Rules